OUR POLICIES

 We shall continue to process this information until the contract between us ends or is terminated by either party under the terms of the contract.

-Through certain actions when otherwise there is no contractual relationship between us, such as when you browse our website or ask us to provide you more information about our business, including [job opportunities] our products and services, you provide your consent to us to process information that may be personal data.
+Through certain actions when there is no contractual relationship between us, such as when you browse our website or ask us to provide you more information about our business, including job opportunities, products, and services, you provide your consent to us to process information that may be personal data.

-If you have given us explicit permission to do so, we may from time to time pass your name and contact information to selected associates whom we consider may provide services or products you would find useful.
+If you have given us explicit permission, we may from time to time pass your name and contact information to selected associates whom we consider may provide services or products you would find useful.

 We continue to process your information on this basis until you withdraw your consent, or it can be reasonably assumed that your consent no longer exists.

-We may process information on the basis there is a legitimate interest, either to you or to us, of doing so.
+We may process information on the basis that there is a legitimate interest, either to you or to us, in doing so.

-Where we process your information on this basis, we do after having given careful consideration to:
+Where we process your information on this basis, we do so after having given careful consideration to:

 For example, we may process your data on this basis for the purposes of:

-· record-keeping for the proper and necessary administration of our [organisational or business]
+• Record-keeping for the proper and necessary administration of our organisation or business

 Sometimes, we must process your information in order to comply with a statutory obligation.